Tkprudent/coding-challenges/PracticeInterviews/DataSciencePractice.md

 * Such models cannot be compared with each other as the judgement needs to be taken on a single metric and not using multiple metrics.
 For instance, model with parameters (0.2,0.8) and model with parameter (0.8,0.2) can be coming out of the same model, hence these metrics should not be directly compared.

 * In case of probabilistic model, we were fortunate enough to get a single number which was AUC-ROC.
 But still, we need to look at the entire curve to make conclusive decisions.
 It is also possible that one model performs better in some region and other performs better in other.

+Why should you use ROC and not metrics like lift curve?

+Lift is dependent on total response rate of the population.
+Hence, if the response rate of the population changes, the same model will give a different lift chart.
+A solution to this concern can be true lift chart (finding the ratio of lift and perfect model lift at each decile).
+But such ratio rarely makes sense for the business.

+ROC curve on the other hand is almost independent of the response rate.
+This is because it has the two axis coming out from columnar calculations of confusion matrix.
+The numerator and denominator of both x and y axis will change on similar scale in case of response rate shift.